 The Fund will invest, under normal market conditions, at least 25% of its total assets in the financials sector, which for this purpose is comprised of the bank, thrifts & mortgage finance, diversified financial services, finance, consumer finance, capital markets, asset management & custody, investment banking & brokerage, insurance, insurance brokerage and real estate investment trust ("REIT") industries.
 From time to time, the Fund may have 25% or more of its total assets invested in any one of these industries.
-For example, the Fund could have more than 25% of its total assets invested in the financials sector.
-In addition, the Fund also may focus its investments in other sectors or industries, such as (but not limited to) energy, industries, such market and credit conditions.
+For example, the Fund could have more than 25% of its total assets in insurance companies, while at other times it could have that portion invested in banks.
+At all times, though, the Fund would have at least 25% of its total assets invested in the financials sector.
+In addition, the Fund also may focus its investments in other sectors or industries, such as (but not limited to) energy, industrials, utilities, communications and pipelines.
+The Adviser retains broad discretion to allocate the Fund's investments as it deems appropriate considering current market and credit conditions.

-The Fund may invest up to 100% of its total assets in securities of U.S. companies, and may also invest up to 30% of its total assets in U.S. dollardenominated securities issued by companies organized or having their principal place of business outside the United States.
+The Fund may invest up to 100% of its total assets in securities of U.S. companies, and may also invest up to 30% of its total assets in U.S. dollar-denominated securities issued by companies organized or having their principal place of business outside the United States.